MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

    Use the **Modules** section to choose the specific modules you want to migrate data from to Business Central.
 By default, all modules are selected for migration.
 If you don't want to migrate data for a module, turn off its switch.
 For example, if you don't want to migrate data for payables, turn off the **Payables** switch.
 In this case, the **Open Sales Orders** switch is automatically turned off because the open sales orders module relies on vendors, which are part of the payables module.

-   If you're migrating the General Ledger module, be sure to go the the **Per Company** section and specify the **Oldest GL Year** field.
-The year and all future years will be migrated to Business Central.
+   If you're migrating the General Ledger module, be sure to go the **Per Company** section and specify the **Oldest GL Year** field.
+The year and all future years are migrated to Business Central.
 1. Choose whether to migrate master data only for modules.

    Use the **Master data only** section to specify those modules for which you only want to migrate master data.
 For example, if you only want to migrate bank information and bank transactions, turn on the **Bank** switch.